mbish08/ruby-cli-project/README.md

 To use, clone repo from Github and enter 'ruby bin/start' in your terminal

 License info:
-This gem is available as open source under the MIT License (https://opensource.org/licenses/MIT)
+This app is available as open source under the MIT License (https://opensource.org/licenses/MIT)